-Credit card debt doesn’t have to be a long-term drain on your personal finances.
+Credit card debt doesn’t have to be a long-term drain on your personal finances in 2022.

 With a solid plan and some personal resolve, you might be able to eliminate that high-interest nuisance in just three years.